 - Maximum Water Capacity: a bit over 20 liters (6 gallons)

 - Clamp: a metal clip which attaches to the side of a pot or container.
-This clip can be removed entirely for cleaning.
+You can remove the clip entirely for cleaning.

 - Dishwasher: No, you cannot place the Sansaire in the dishwasher.
 Wipe it clean with a damp cloth.